Ah the Time Skip. Some fans' favorite moment of the series. Everyone is stronger

 , more attractive

-, if only a few years have gone by the difference between how much an adult changes and how much an adolescent does can be drastic.
-There's a much more visible difference aging from 10-15 than there is aging from 35-40.
+; if only a few years have gone by, the difference between how much an adult changes and how much an adolescent does can be drastic.
+There's a much more visible difference aging from 10 to 15 than there is aging from 35 to 40.

-However this gets particularly noticeable when after reaching a certain age, adults in a series stop showing signs of aging at all.
-No wrinkles, no gray hairs, no change in build, and often times no costume changes or new hairstyles either.
+However, this gets particularly noticeable when after reaching a certain age, adults in a series stop showing signs of aging at all.
+No wrinkles, no gray hairs, no change in build, and often no costume changes or new hairstyles, either.

-- The most triumphant example is probably Zazu, from Simba's presentation ceremony as a newborn at the beginning of the first movie, to his full grown daughter finding a mate and inheriting the kingdom at the end of the second (two full generations later) he hasn't aged a day.
+- The most triumphant example is probably Zazu, who presumably had been employed by Mufasa for sometime before the series began, but from Simba's presentation ceremony as a cub at the start of the 1st film, to his full-grown daughter finding a mate and inheriting the kingdom at the end of the 2nd.
+He hasn't aged a day.
+However the lifespan of a wild lion is about 10 years, where wild hornibills can live for up to 45 years.
+He probably still has at least one or two more generations left in him before he turns gray.

 - Also happens in Sleeping Beauty

-- Between the 3rd and 4th generations of Record Of Agarest War Alberti grows from a teen to middle-aged.
-Between the 4th and 5th generations?
-No change, even though there was a nearly 20 year Time Skip both times.
+- Between the third and fourth generations of Record Of Agarest War, Alberti grows from a teen to middle age.
+Between the fourth and fifth generations?
+No change, even though there was a nearly 20-year Time Skip both times.